Stratification of the single blow-up set for Radon measures: Introduction

 \subsection{Acknowledgments}

+The author would like to thank Andrea Marchese and Gian Paolo Leonardi for inspiring conversations.
+He is moreover grateful to Paolo Bonicatto for the support, the careful reading of a preliminary version of the manuscript and for highlighting the fact that Corollaries \ref{cor:rectif_criterion} and \ref{cor:almost_everywhere_rect} can be also obtained by applying the locality of blow-ups to the existent literature.

-The author would like to thank Andrea Marchese, Paolo Bonicatto and Gian Paolo Leonardi for inspiring conversations.
-He has been supportend by PRIN project 2022PJ9EFL ``Geometric Measure Theory: Structure of Singular Measures, Regularity Theory and Applications in the Calculus of Variations" CUP:E53D23005860006 and partially supported by INDAM-GNAMPA.
+The author has been supported by PRIN project 2022PJ9EFL ``Geometric Measure Theory: Structure of Singular Measures, Regularity Theory and Applications in the Calculus of Variations", CUP: E53D23005860006 and by INdAM - GNAMPA Project, CUP E53C25002010001.
 Part of the work has been carried out during the thematic program on ``Free boundary problems" at ESI (Wien), which the author wishes to thank.